CiscoDevNet/msx-developer-guides/05-go-hello-world-service-example/10-implementing-role-based-access-control.md

 }
 ```

-If everything went according to plan you have created a user called Jeff with roles "OPERATOR" and "HELLOWORLD_CONSUMER" with a terrible password of "Password@1".
+If everything went according to plan you have created a user called `Jeff` with roles `OPERATOR` and `HELLOWORLD_CONSUMER`, and a terrible password of `Password@1`.
 The response from our test environment looks like the following, but your identifiers will be different.

 ```json
 {